 Panasonic KX-TGE433B Cordless Phone with Answering Machine- 3 Handsets

-Coming with a built-in answering machine, the Panasonic KX-TGE433B is a smart and reliable cordless phone that makes everyday call management easier.
+Coming with a built-in answering machine, the Panasonic Cordless Phone is a smart and reliable cordless phone that makes everyday call management easier.

 Priced at an affordable range yet having features like advanced TAD (telephone answering device), talking caller ID, call blocking, voice paging, and others make it a steal for the price.